o7q/MediaDownloader/README.md

 # Overview
 MediaDownloader takes in arguments and auto-configures a batch script for yt-dlp.\
-FFmpeg is then used for further media processing if specified to do so.
+FFmpeg is then used for further media processing if needed.

 ### **Powered by**
 yt-dlp: https://github.com/yt-dlp/yt-dlp \